mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 `enlargeCircle` will transition the circle to be 25% larger and more opaque, while `reduceCircle` (on `mouseout`) will return the circle back to its original size and opacity.

-### Details
+### Modal

 I used two principles for designing the monarch modal.

 1) Every dimension ultimately inherits from the height (or width) of the browser, and

 2) all elements are laid out according to a grid.

 The inheritance is nice because the entire website will automagically scale depending on what device you're using.

+My grid system was this: the modal height, divided by 8, is a block.
+The width would be 5 blocks across, and each element's `width`, `height`, `x`, and `y` would be some fraction or multiple of a block.

 I sketched it out on paper first because I hate myself.

 <img src="assets/img/monarchs/modal_draft.jpg" />

-My grid system was this: the modal height, divided by 8, is a block.
-The width would be 5 blocks across, and each element's `width`, `height`, `x`, and `y` would be some fraction or multiple of a block.

-That allowed me to easily reason about layout, shift elements around, and quickly go from mockup to code.
+Using a grid allowed me to easily reason about layout, move elements around, and go from mockup to code.

 ```javascript
 // House image